OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 .. image:: images/publishstatelesson.png

 - **Draft:** Lesson is visible ONLY to instructors/editors/admin and only in Edit Mode.
-When a lesson is created, it automatically defaults to “Draft” until the instructor changes its status.
+When a lesson is created, it automatically defaults to “Draft” until the facilitator changes its status.
 - **Publish Now:** Immediately make lesson fully visible to students.
 - **Schedule:** Schedule lesson to be fully visible to students on a certain date and time.
 The lesson title will appear as lighter grey text until the start date has passed.
 Students will see this text, but will not be able to view the lesson.
-Instructors will only be able to click on and view a scheduled lesson when in Edit Mode.
+Facilitators will only be able to click on and view a scheduled lesson when in Edit Mode.

 .. note:: Lessons can be changed between these three different states at any time.

-To Publish Now or send the lesson back to Draft, simply select the desired status in the Publish State Flyout.
-And click "Save."
+To Publish Now or send the lesson back to Draft, simply select the desired status in the Publish State Flyout and click "Save."

 To **schedule a lesson,** follow the instructions below: